quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 a "fallback algorithm."
 It can choose any algorithm, without coordination with the servers, but the algorithm SHOULD be deterministic over short time scales so that related packets go to the same server.
-The design of this algorithm SHOULD consider the version-invariant properties of QUIC described in
-{{!QUIC-INVARIANTS=I-D.ietf-quic-invariants}} to maximize its robustness to future versions of QUIC.
+The design of this algorithm SHOULD consider the version-invariant properties of QUIC described in {{!RFC8999}} to maximize its robustness to future versions of QUIC.

 A fallback algorithm MUST NOT make the routing behavior dependent on any bits in the first octet of the QUIC packet header, except the first bit, which